THE K.I.S. FOUNDATION, INC.

-The foundation was founded in 2007 at the urging of many friends and SCD advocates that Ms. Shepard has met over the past 17 years of raising awareness of Sickle Cell Disease.
+The K.I.S.
+Foundation was founded in 2006 at the urging of many friends and SCD Advocates that Ms. Shepard met over a 17 year period of Raising Awareness of Sickle Cell Disease.

 KiKi Shepard began working with the Sickle Cell Disease Association of America (SCDAA) in 1993 under the leadership of then National President & CEO, Ms. Lynda Anderson, and National Vice-President & COO, Mr. Ralph Sutton.
 She was introduced to them at a celebrity golf tournament in 1993 to benefit SCDAA that was arranged by a local celebrity organization called “Celebrity Families and Friends for Sickle Cell Disease”.
-At that time, KiKi Shepard was starring as the co-host on a very successful late-nite television show called “It’s Showtime at the Apollo”, and had become a “household name.”
+At that time, KiKi Shepard was starring as the Co-Host of the hugely successful late-night television show called “It’s Showtime at the Apollo”, and had become a “household name.”
 After hearing the information and statistics on Sickle Cell Disease, Ms. Shepard was approached by Ms. Anderson about using her celebrity status to help SCDAA.
 She graciously accepted that invitation, and for the next 10 years she traveled across the nation as one of the celebrity faces of SCDAA, hosting events – telethons, dinners, galas, etc., making appearances, and visiting families and patients of SCD, in and out of the hospital.
-While Ms. Shepard does not have the disease, she does carry the hereditary Sickle Cell trait and enjoys giving back to the community.
+While Ms. Shepard does not have the disease, she does carry the hereditary Sickle Cell Trait and enjoys giving back to the community.

-In late 2005, the national association left Los Angeles and re-established its offices on the East Coast.
+In late 2005, the national association, SCDAA left Los Angeles and re-established its offices on the East Coast.
 However, new leadership’s vision and re-organization of the national association’s focus led Ms. Shepard to find another way to assist patients and families suffering with Sickle Cell Disease.

 At the end of 2006, after celebrating the success of our poster child, Paizley Jenkins’, being declared cured of Sickle Cell Disease from a bone-marrow transplant surgery, Ms. Shepard’s friends and ardent supporters began the task of helping her to establish her own foundation.

-A unique element of the K.I.S.
-Foundation is that it can be described as a “celebrity based” foundation with four of our Board Members, Dawnn Lewis, Vanessa Bell Calloway, Obba Babatunde’, and founder, KiKi Shepard, being very prominent in the entertainment community.
-Our Board Members make strong use of their associations with other name celebrities, corporate, religious, medical, political, and social contacts to help mount and maintain the SCD programs created by the KISF.
+A unique element of The K.I.S.
+Foundation is that it can be described as a “celebrity based” foundation with four of our Board of Directors being: Vanessa Bell Calloway (Chairman of the Board), Salli Richardson Whitfield, Dondré T. Whitfield, and Founder, KiKi Shepard, being very prominent in the entertainment community.
+In addition to our corporate and medical Board of Directors being: Lenny McNeill, Dr. Anthony Calloway, André Dawson, and LaTonia Robinson.
+Members of Board make strong use of their associations with other name celebrities, businesses, religious, medical, political, and social contacts to help mount and maintain the SCD programs created by The K.I.S.
+Foundation.

-We have hosted multiple Holiday Toy Drives and distributed toys to Childrens Hospital, Kaiser Permanente, and other local SCD care institutions, as well as, individual SCD patients and families.
-We have visited patients at Childrens Hospital; held birthday SCD patient parties; honored Dr. Thomas Coates, head of Hematology – Childrens Hospital and Dr. Neena Kapoor, top bone marrow transplant surgeon – Childrens Hospital; participated in Blood Drives for King/Drew Medical Hospital; and participated in seminars and conferences with other blood disease organizations.
-Our Founder, Ms. KiKi Shepard has even carried the mission of the KISF to Howard University, Washington, D.C., Mobile Alabama – SCDA, UTD – Dallas, Texas, and Phoenix, Arizona – The Quest to Cure Foundation, just to name a few.
+We have hosted multiple Holiday Toy Drives and distributed toys to Children’s Hospital, Kaiser Permanente, and other local SCD care institutions, as well as, individual SCD patients and families.
+We have participated in Health & Wellness community based events, health fairs, and conferences throughout the Los Angeles area.
+We have visited with patients at Childrens Hospital; held birthday SCD patient parties; honored Dr. Thomas Coates, head of Hematology – Childrens Hospital and Dr. Neena Kapoor, top bone marrow transplant surgeon – Childrens Hospital; participated in Blood Drives for King/Drew Medical Hospital; and participated in seminars and conferences with other blood disease organizations.
+Our Founder, Ms. KiKi Shepard has even carried the mission to The White House, Howard University, Mobile Alabama – SCDA, UTD – Dallas, Texas, and Phoenix, Arizona – The Quest to Cure Foundation, just to name a few.

 The K.I.S.
-Foundation, Inc., is committed to improving the health and quality of life for children, adults, and families living with Sickle Cell Disease because sickness has no boundaries and compassion has no limits.
+Foundation, Inc., is dedicated to improving the health and quality of life for children, adults, and families living with Sickle Cell Disease because “sickness has no boundaries and compassion has no limits”.